Join Cultural Samvaad’s WhatsApp community

 The eight limbs of yoga are:

-- Yama (यम) : The basic rules of ethical conduct that should be practiced at all times – they are the don’ts.
-The yamas are abstaining from harming others, from falsehood, from theft, from moral infidelity, and from greed.
+- Yama (यम): These are the basic ethical restraints that should be practised at all times.
+They are the don’ts.
+The yamas are abstaining from harming others (ahimsa), from falsehood, from theft, from moral infidelity, and from greed.

-- Niyama (नियम) : These are the dos, the observances and virtuous behaviours.
-The niyamas are purity, contentment, tapas (mortification), svadhyaya (self-study), and devotion to Ishwara (God).
+- Niyama (नियम): These are the dos and virtuous behaviours that one should follow and observe.
+The niyamas are purity (internal and external), contentment, tapa (mortification), svadhyaya (self-study), and devotion to Ishwara (God).

-- Pranayama (प्राणायाम) : Control of the vital energy or of the life-principle.
-The life-principle is the energy that enables us to act, to think and to breathe.
-Pranayama is control of this energy.
-The word is now commonly associated with breathing exercises.
+- Pranayama (प्राणायाम): It is the control of the vital energy or of the life-principle that enables us to act, to think and to breathe.
+Practice of pranayama leads to regulation of inhalation, retention and exhalation of breath.

-- Pratyahara (प्रत्याहार) : The practice undertaken to detach the mind from sense objects by not permitting the mind to wander in the external world.
-A yogi draws her/his senses within – looks inward.
+- Pratyahara (प्रत्याहार): It is the practice undertaken to detach the mind from sense objects by not permitting the mind to wander in the external world.
+A yogi draws her or his senses within and looks inward.

-- Dharana (धारणा) : Concentration.
-Holding the mind within a centre of spiritual consciousness in the body, or fixing it on some divine form, either within the body or outside it.
+- Dharana (धारणा): It is fixing the mind on the object of meditation, i.e., concentrating on it.
+The yogi holds the mind steadfastly within a centre of spiritual consciousness in the body, or fixes it on some divine form, either within the body or outside it.

-- Dhyana (ध्यान) : Meditation.
-An unbroken flow of thought towards the object of concentration or prolonged concentration.
+- Dhyana (ध्यान): It means meditation and is said to be an unbroken, continuous flow of thought towards the object of concentration or prolonged concentration.

-- Samadhi (समाधि) : The final stage of meditation is Samadhi or absorption.
-The mind is free from all other thoughts.
-There is complete forgetfulness of everything and the sense of time is annihilated.
+- Samadhi (समाधि): The final stage of yoga is Samadhi or absorption.
+The mind is free from all other thoughts, there is complete forgetfulness of everything, and the sense of time is annihilated.
 The object of meditation, the subject of meditation and the yogi all fuse into one.

 Add comment